-UConn's Graduate Certificate in FinTech is a dynamic, 12-credit program.
+UConn's online or in-person Graduate Certificate in FinTech is a dynamic, 12-credit program.
 The FinTech certificate consists of a mix of analytics, technology, and business courses designed to meet the unique needs of experienced professionals, managers, and executives who have significant work experience in their field and want to enhance their skills in Finance Technology (FinTech).

 FinTech Certificate at a Glance

 100% Online Graduate Certificate in FinTech starting Fall 2023

 UConn Graduate Business Learning Center

 100 Constitution Plaza, Hartford, CT 06103